 All this electronic readiness comes with a price tag, measured in electricity use.
 In fact, a joint study between the U.S. Environmental Protection Agency and several other environmental agencies around the globe put that price at a full 10% of your monthly energy bill.

-You can save some money by eliminating these phantom loads.
+You can lower your electric bill by eliminating these phantom loads.
 Here's a guide to what electronics and appliances may be drawing electricity when they're ostensibly turned off.

 Energy Vampire Appliances and Electronics